tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfmeshrp-model-containerinstanceview.md

 ---
-title: "ContainerInstanceView"
+title: "Understand how to use a container instance view"
-description: Service Fabric Mesh Resource Manager API Reference
+description: Learn how to leverage a container instance view in Service Fabric Mesh Resource Manager and explore its runtime properties.
 services: service-fabric-mesh
+services: service-fabric-mesh
-author: VipulM-MSFT
+author: vipul-modi
 ms.date: 07/17/2018
 ms.service: "service-fabric-mesh"
 ms.topic: reference